 Urban Nomads: Simple and practical products combining form and functionality to help our busy lives in the city.
-The styling is modern and graphic yet pared back which is largely informed by architecture dominating the urban landscape.
+The styling is modern and graphic yet pared-back, which is primarily informed by architecture dominating the urban landscape.
 You’ll see geometric and strong patterns appearing.
 Colours will reference concrete and tarmac with glimpses of something bold like orange to break up the starkness.
 Matt textures dominate.
-An example is this collection of porcelain mugs by Aandersson which explores functional applications with geometric forms.
+An example is this collection of porcelain mugs by Aandersson, which explores functional applications with geometric forms.

 Porcelain Mugs by Aandersson

 Modern Metallics: Luxury metallic materials shine bright in all sectors from home accessories to jewellery and adorn everything from mugs to stationery.
 From entire products made from bronze, brass or copper materials to touches for luxe effect, this stylish trend is perfect for premium products.
 For example, this Sol Lamp by Edgar Home comes in copper, antique brass, silver, gold and a selection of colours.